Golden Knights’ Bill Foley gets closer to gaming industry with $9B deal

 The owner of the Las Vegas Golden Knights is making moves in the gaming industry, albeit indirectly.

+The owner of the Las Vegas Golden Knights is making a play in the gaming industry, albeit indirectly.

-Bill Foley’s blank check company, Foley Trasimene Acquisition Corp.
+Bill Foley’s so-called blank check company, Foley Trasimene Acquisition Corp.
 II, is set to merge with online payments processing firm Paysafe Group Holdings Ltd., which has many clients in the gaming industry.
-The transaction values the company at roughly $9 billion.
+The transaction values the company at roughly $9 billionand is expected to close in the first half of next year.

 Potential in the iGaming space

-The London-based specialized payments platform went private after accepting a nearly $4 billion offer from private equity firms Blackstone Group Inc. and CVC Capital Partners Ltd. in 2017.
-The company offers digital wallets — which are popular among online casino customers — and allows companies to accept online payments.
+Paysafe, a London-based specialized payments platform, went private after accepting a nearly $4 billion offer from private equity firms Blackstone Group Inc. and CVC Capital Partners Ltd. in 2017.
+The company offers e-cash payments and digital wallets — which are popular among online casino customers — and allows companies to accept online payments.

 The age of SPACs